Looking for the best hot hatch for your first car? Then look no further as we’ve put together the best 10 first hot hatches right here.

 Top 3 mods: Jenvey throttle-bodies, Cat Cams, Pug1Off remap

 Citroën Saxo VTS

-This is another old-school French throwback, but we couldn’t leave it out because it’s such a legend.
-There was a time when you couldn’t pick up a copy of Fast Car (or any of those lesser tuning mags that didn’t survive the noughties…) without seeing a modded Saxo.
+This is another old-school French throwback, but we couldn’t leave it out of our best 10 first hot hatches list because it’s such a legend.
+There was a time when you couldn’t pick up a copy of Fast Car magazine (or any of those lesser tuning mags that didn’t survive the noughties…) without seeing a modded Saxo.
 The combination of low prices and attractive finance options meant that the Saxo VTS – and the less-powerful 8-valve VTR – was everywhere.
 All you needed to do was throw on a huge induction kit, a set of lowering springs and some phat wheels and you’d be king or queen of the cruise.

 Top 3 mods: Piper exhaust, K&N induction, Konis

 Another Renaultsport product to round-out of list of best 10 first hot hatches, and perhaps not one you’d expect us to be recommending.
 A Twingo?
 With 133bhp?

 Doesn’t sound all that exciting, does it?
 But stick with it, as it’s actually a good idea.
 The second-gen Twingo was a quality little thing, based on the Clio II platform, and the launch of the Renaultsport 133 in 2008 brought a welcome shot in the arm to the junior hot hatch market.